-Forward-looking statements contained in this MD&A are based on various assumptions, including, but not limited to the following: (i) the Company's ability to continue as a going concern; (ii) the Company's ability to achieve its growth strategy; (iii) the demand for the Company's products and fluctuations in future revenues; (iv) the Company's business model and assumptions; (v) expectations of growth in the industry in which the Company operates and the markets in which the Company's products are sold; (vi) sufficiency of current working capital to support future operating and working capital requirements; (vii) the stability of general economic and market conditions; (viii) currency exchange rates and interest rates; (ix) equity and debt markets continuing to provide the Company with access to capital; (x) the Company's continued compliance with contractual terms such as debt agreements, vendor agreements, and third party intellectual property rights; (xi) the Company's business, operations, revenues and/or results.
+Forward-looking statements contained in this MD&A are based on various assumptions, including, but not limited to the following: (i) the Company's ability to continue as a going concern; (ii) the Company's ability to achieve its growth strategy; (iii) the demand for the Company's products and fluctuations in future revenues; (iv) the Company's business model and assumptions; (v) expectations of growth in the industry in which the Company operates and the markets in which the Company's products are sold: (vi) sufficiency of current working capital to support future operating and working capital requirements; (vii) the stability of general economic and market conditions; (viii) currency exchange rates and interest rates; (ix) equity and debt markets continuing to provide the Company with access to capital; (x) the Company's continued compliance with contractual terms such as debt agreements, vendor agreements, and third party intellectual property rights; (xi) the Company's ability to resolve and avoid significant legal disputes and (xii) that the risk factors noted above and in the Company's December 31, 2023 Management Discussion and Analysis, collectively, do not have a material impact on the Company's business, operations, revenues and/or results.
 By their nature, forward-looking statements are subject to known and unknown risks and uncertainties, many of which are beyond the Company's control, that may be general or specific and which give rise to the possibility that expectations, forecasts, predictions, projections or conclusions will not prove to be accurate, that assumptions may not be correct, and that objectives, strategic goals and priorities will not be achieved.